Including terms, policies, and waivers on registration forms

 • For Selection Choices, enter a single choice with a label for your attendees to check, such as "I agree" or "I have read the Terms & Conditions."

 • For the Help Text, enter a short description, which would normally include one or more links to the document(s) that you need your attendees to read and acknowledge.
-This field takes basic markdown formatting, which must be used in order for a link to render properly.
+This field takes basic markdown formatting, which must be used for a link to render properly.

 For example, to inject a hyperlink with the label "read terms", you format the text like so: